Majors, minors, and graduate students in the English department were recognized at the annual awards reception on April 24, 2019 in the Magnolia Room.

 The Bynum G. Shaw Prize in Journalism honors Bynum Shaw, a 1948 Wake alumnus and professor of journalism.
 At his retirement in 1993, friends, colleagues, and former students contributed to a fund to endow a graduation prize in his name.
 They wanted to memorialize a man who encouraged his students to think of themselves as writers and to try to publish inside and outside the college community.

 Beulah Lassiter Raynor Scholarship: Margot Handley, Chris Verrill

 This award is named in honor of Beulah Lassiter Raynor, who taught in the English department from 1946 to 1979.
 The award has been endowed by her friends and former students, and recognizes outstanding rising senior majors from small towns in North Carolina.

-Emily Crandall Shaw Scholarship in Liberal Arts: Avery McClure
+Emily Crandall Shaw Scholarship in Liberal Arts: Andrew Murphy

 Emily Crandall Shaw and her husband Bynam Shaw, who was a professor of Journalism at Wake Forest, were Wake Forest alumni.
 After Mrs. Shaw’s death, Mr. Shaw set up this scholarship in her memory to recognize outstanding rising senior English majors who show talent in arts as well as in literary study.

-Justus and Elizabeth C. Drake Scholarship: Sophia Hollis
+Justus and Elizabeth C. Drake Scholarship: Katherine Laws

 Justus Drake was a professor of English at Wake Forest for a number of years.
 He taught American and Victorian literature.
 His wife Elizabeth was the administrative assistant to President Scales.
 The Drakes’ sons were Wake Forest alums, and they set up this scholarship in their parents’ memory to recognize the outstanding accomplishments of our rising senior majors.